 The downtown shop remains faithful to Thessaloniki’s authentic street-food spirit — open daily, in the same spot where locals and visitors alike cross paths every day.

-From Modiano to Chilis Street, Bombidia a remains timeless.
+Bombidia a remains timeless.
 Unaffected by trends or changing fashions — after all, real flavors need no pretense — it stands firm, even through the recent transformations of the Modiano Market.
 Always there, welcoming lovers of Bombidia every single day.

-Tip 1: The downtown shop is open daily from 11:00 – 18:00, closed on Sundays.
+Tip 1: The Bombidia is open daily from 11:00 – 18:00, closed on Sundays.

 Tip 2: You can also order Bombidia for delivery via e-food.